 Well, here are some signs based on which you can decide whether backlinks disavow would be a good option for your site.

 There have been cases where websites bombard their competitors with spammy links and anchor texts to tank their rankings.

 If you see a sudden negative change in your rankings, traffic, dwell and bounce rates, immediately conduct a backlink audit for your website.

-Besides, our backlink checker free online can give you a quick overview of any toxic links along with their last activity, trust and citation score, anchor texts, etc. Download this report and start the Google disavow links process immediately.
+Besides, our backlink checker can give you a quick overview of any toxic links along with their link quality, domain quality, anchor texts, etc. Download this report and start the Google disavow links process immediately.